buildbuddy-io/buildbuddy/docs/enterprise-api.md

 ## ExecuteWorkflow

-The `ExecuteWorkflow` endpoint lets you trigger a Buildbuddy Workflow for the given repository and branch.
+The `ExecuteWorkflow` endpoint lets you trigger a Buildbuddy Workflow for the given repository and branch/commit.

 Note: Github App authentication is required.
 The API does not support running legacy workflows.
 See https://www.buildbuddy.io/docs/workflows-setup/ for more information on how to setup workflows with